sbb-design-systems/lyne-components/src/components/lyne-tab-group/readme.md

-Tab groups are used to organize and group tabs that the user can navigate through.
-Use tabs when you want to provide navigation within a group of contents, instead of showing everything in one place or requiring the user to navigate between several different views.
+Tab groups are used to organize and gather tabs that the user can navigate through.
+Use tabs when you want to provide navigation within blocks of content, instead of showing everything in one place or requiring the user to navigate between several different views.

 ## Usage
-Tabs should be represented by heading tags.
-Therefore provide one of the following tags for the label: `h1`, `h2`, `h3`, `h4`, `h5`, `h6`.
-The related content element must always immediately follow the specified heading tag and should be wrapped in a `div`, a `section` or an `article`.
+Tabs are represented by heading tags, therefore provide one of the following tags for the label: `h1`, `h2`, `h3`, `h4`, `h5`, `h6`.
+The content element are wrapped in a `div`, a `section` or an `article` placed right after its relative heading tag.

-Each tab should have a related content, distinct from other tabs' content.
+Each tab has a related content, distinct from other tabs' content.
 Tab panels can present different sections of content and include text, images, forms, other tab groups, etc.

 ```html
 <h1>Tab Label</h1>